spm/spm-docs/docs/tutorials/fmri/block/preprocessing/segmentation.md

 2. Select `Data` :material-arrow-right-bold: `Volumes`.
 3. In the pop-up window, use the left-hand panel to navigate to `sub-01/anat/`.
 4. From the right-hand panel, select the anatomical image `sub-01_T1w.nii` and press `Done`.
 5. Select `Save bias corrected` :material-arrow-right-bold: `Save bias corrected`.
+(This is called `Save INU corrected` in more recent SPM versions.)
 6. Select `Deformation fields` :material-arrow-right-bold: `Forward`.
 7. Save this batch for future reference - `File` :material-arrow-right-bold: `Save batch` and name it, e.g. `segmentation_batch.mat.`
 8. Run your batch by pressing :material-play:.